Michaelt293/isotope/README.md

 ### `ToElementalComposition` type class

+`ToElementalComposition` is a superclass of `ToMolecularFormula`, `ToCondensedFormula` and `ToEmpiricalFormula`.
 In addition to the `toElementalComposition` method, the `ToElementalComposition` type class has three other methods; `monoisotopicMass`, `nominalMass` and `averageMass`. (`toElementalComposition` is the minimal complete definition.) `ElementSymbol`, `ElementalComposition`, `MolecularFormula`, `CondensedFormula` and `EmpiricalFormula` all have instances of `ToElementalComposition`.
 This provides a uniform approach to working with elements, elemental compositions, molecular formulae, condensed formulae and empirical formulae.
 ```haskell
 ghci> nominalMass C
 NominalMass {getNominalMass = 12}